Who We Are

 - Leadership Institute: Developing emerging leaders through a first-of-its kind year-long fellowship program including a 5-day retreat, ongoing mentoring, and opportunities to learn about disability rights history, connect with Chicago’s civic and professional leaders, and set personal leadership goals.
 Learn more about this unique one-year program.

 In 2015, 200 organizations throughout metropolitan Chicago came together under the banner of ADA 25 Chicago to celebrate and commit to the civil rights principles behind the ADA: equal opportunity, independent living, economic self-sufficiency, and full participation.
 ADA 25 Advancing Leadership emerged as a legacy of this 25th anniversary celebration, designed to activate and connect people with disabilities to civic leadership opportunities and professional advancement in metropolitan Chicago.
 In the years following the signing of the ADA, progress has been made to further inclusion of people with disabilities, but there are still disparities in opportunities, including in leadership roles.
 ADA 25 Advancing Leadership aims close this gap by enabling civic engagement roles of the Chicago region reflect the diversity, including disability, of the population.
 In January of 2016, ADA 25 Advancing Leadership's inaugural class of 16 Fellows attended the first Leadership Institute hosted by Deloitte and Hyatt.
 The Fellows came from all walks of life and included a range of disabilities that fit the ADA broad definition that includes physical, mental health, learning, and other disabilities that substantially limit activities of daily living.
 A second Leadership Institute in January and March 2017, held at BMO Harris and Microsoft with a cohort of 16 Fellows, refined the model in response to year one feedback, and utilized a new facilitation team with expertise in the independent living movement, and included a facilitator who identifies as a member of the disability community.
 Our Members Network continues to grow and be engaged in various leadership opportunities, planning committees for the future of the program, and are continuing their commitment to become more civically engaged.
-In December 2017, we will welcome a third class of Fellows who will set leadership plans in motion through the 2018 Leadership Institute.
+In December 2017, we welcomed a third class of Fellows who will set leadership plans in motion through the 2018 Leadership Institute.

 Primary financial supporters to date are The Chicago Community Trust, Exelon, BMO Harris Bank, Robert R. McCormick Foundation, Allstate, Blue Cross Blue Shield of Illinois, Hyatt Hotels Foundation, with in-kind support from Microsoft and Deloitte.